openelections/dashboard/dashboard/docs/admin.md

 * Initial phone call to an agency to inquire if they have a database of election results
 * Detailed conversations about the technical aspects of the results system (extended conversations can be recorded in a Google Doc and linked to from the FOIA Log record - be sure to make the Google Doc accessible to anyone who has the link).
-* Formal public records requests
+* Formal public records requests - please keep copies of any records requests submitted.